How to Get Your Temporary or Permanent Residency Visa for Mexico

 **The Mexican Consulates across the United States have similar, but different requirements.
 What may be required in Chicago could be different then what is required for Dallas or New York.**

-• A record of all income, stocks, 401K, and any other investments for a year or two (they changed it from a year to two years just before our appointment, but now I hear it’s just one year of financials required).
-We needed to show that we have enough money to support ourselves while we are in Mexico.
+- A record of all income, stocks, 401K, and any other investments for a year (some ask for 6 months and others might ask for two years of financials) We needed to show that we had enough money to support ourselves while we are living in Mexico.

 For our appointment, we printed out two years of financial statements plus copies of our passports.
 The marriage certificate needed to be an original.
-The packet we presented was over an inch thick.
-Their computer system was not working well that day, but we did get all the necessary paperwork in.
-We had our pictures taken and paid the necessary amount for the visa sticker in our passports.
-This temporary visa was valid for up to 6 months.
+We had our pictures taken at the Consulate and paid the necessary amount for the visa sticker in our passports.
+This temporary pre-visa was valid for up to 6 months.

 The pre-approved visa from the Mexican Consulate is valid for six months.